-Japan has ratified the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, and is strict in its fair handling of fraudulent business with foreign government-related parties, including the application of the Unfair Competition Prevention Act, in order to ensure confidence in ODA projects.
+Japan has ratified the OECD Convention on

+Combating Bribery of Foreign Public Officials in International Business Transactions, and is strict in its fair handling of fraudulent business with foreign government-related parties, including the application of the Unfair Competition Prevention Act, in order to ensure confidence in ODA projects.

-Improprieties were discovered in ODA loan projects in Viet Nam and in 2008 persons concerned in a relevant Japanese company in Viet Nam were prosecuted and convicted.
-To prevent the recurrence of similar fraud and corruption, an exploratory committee was established under the supervision of the Minister for Foreign Affairs, composed of external specialists.
-The committee submitted its report in September 2009.
-Based on this report, MOFA and JICA reviewed their guidelines to determine how measures should be imposed against companies engaged in fraudulent practices.
-In addition, a support structure was established to support overseas arms of Japanese companies through embassies and local JICA offices, thereby urging related industries to comply with laws.
-Other initiatives include hosting seminars concerning international contract terms and conditions for Japanese companies, through the cooperation of industry associations, enhancing the involvement of JICA during the selection of consultants by partner countries, and holding discussions to prevent fraud and corruption with other donor countries.
+Improprieties were discovered in ODA loan projects in Viet Nam and in 2008 persons concerned in a relevant Japanese company were prosecuted and convicted in Viet Nam.
+To prevent the recurrence of similar fraud, an exploratory committee was established under the supervision of the Minister for Foreign Affairs, composed of external specialists.
+The committee compiled its report in September 2009.
+Based on this report, MOFA and JICA reviewed their guidelines for measures against companies engaged in fraudulent practices, which stipulate that such companies may not participate in tenders for a certain period of time.
+In addition, a support system was established to support overseas arms of Japanese companies through embassies and overseas JICA offices, thereby urging related industries to comply with laws.
+Other initiatives include hosting seminars concerning international contract terms and conditions for Japanese companies, through the cooperation of industry associations, enhancing the involvement of JICA during the selection of consultants by partner countries, and holding discussions with other donor countries to prevent fraud and corruption.
 These efforts were compiled in February 2011.
+In FY 2012, Japan suspended participation in tenders vis-à-vis three projects (four companies) for a certain period of time.